 Why do introverts make good leaders?
 They spend energy observing what’s happening around them.
 Instead of blurting out first impressions, they mull them over so they can address the heart of the matter.
 To lead as an introvert, practice becoming more perceptive.

 For extroverts, the trick is being comfortable with silence.
 Resist making snap judgments or talking through lulls in discussion.
 Practice resisting the urge to speak by counting to five to see whether someone else speaks first.
 When everyone has a chance to talk, you’ll hear everyone’s opinions.
 Feel free to call on people who haven’t shared their thoughts (they might just need a nudge from you).
 When I tried this, I found that my responses became more comprehensive, and they were built on the initial thoughts of others.

 Introverts lead people to their own solutions, whereas extroverts are more likely to ask leading questions that push people toward the solutions they want them to enact.
 The former approach encourages engagement, which is why introverts make good leaders.
 Improving the way you communicate with your team increases efficiency in the workplace, ferments trust, and creates a more professional, individual image for each team member, according to career coach Hallie Crawford.

 Extroverts may seem like ideal executive candidates, but introverts have the makings of great leaders.
 They’re able to calmly guide their teams and help them reach new levels of innovation and understanding.
 No matter the state of the world or your natural personality, you will benefit by adopting the traits of an introvert when leading.

-Krister Ungerböck is a leadership communication speaker and author.
+Krister Ungerböck is a leadership communication speaker, CEO, and author.
 He is the founder of the global Talk SHIFT movement, which transforms frustrating communication through simple, powerful, and practical changes to our words.